Menu

 Q: What's a place you haven't traveled to yet but want to, and why?

-A: Australia.
-I had to do a research paper on Australia when I was in high school, and ever since then I’ve wanted to go and see the Great Barrier Reef.
+A: Australia – I had to do a research paper on the Great Barrier Reef when I was in high school, and I’ve wanted to see it ever since.
+I’d also like to go to Hawaii.

 Q: If you could have dinner with three famous people, past or present, who would they be?